 I have this recurring fantasy of getting all tangled up in these zoodles and having to chew my way out.
 Weird or normal and does it even matter?

 So I initially made this recipe to feed me twice and doubled it for all of you.
 I suggest that you make the broth, taste, add seasonings according to your preferences.
 Cooking is all about making the food taste good to YOU.
 My measurements may be an insult to your taste b’s because I don’t know you like that.

-- 6 c.
-Vegetable Stock or Chicken Stock
+- 6 cups Vegetable Stock or Vegetarian Chicken Stock

-- 1 c.
-Shredded Carrot and Cabbage Blend (pre-packaged) or shred your own
+- 1 cup Shredded Carrot and Cabbage Blend (pre-packaged) or shred your own

 - 2 cloves Garlic, minced

 - 1 tsp.
 Ground Ginger